CNR-STIIMA-IRAS/cnr_logger/README.md

 ```

 The first does not initialize the instance of the class, and the function `init()` must be called afterwards.
-The second initializes the the instance of the class.
+The second initializes the instance of the class.

-If the inizialization failed, the class superimpose default values unlsess the user explicitely indicates to not use the default values.
+If the initialization failed, the class superimpose default values unless the user explicitly indicates to not use the default values.

 * Example of usage